-The red graphic below shows all the pages for this section.
-It will also be on the bottom of every page.
+The teal graphic above shows all the pages for this section.
+It will also be at the bottom of every page.
 You can click on it to jump around from page to page, or read to the bottom of each page and follow the “Next Up” button to the next one in the order.

 Here’s a taste of some things to get us started:

 Who has the healthiest relationship with money, and why?

 The answer: those who have created lives where money is an Expression of their values.
 The more people tap into Four Cornerstones of Meaning (Service, Love, Discovery, and Expression) in order to both make and spend our money, the more fulfilled they are.